katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_cloudstack.rst

 Limitations and Known Issues
 ````````````````````````````
-VPC support has been improved since Ansible 2.3 but is still not yet fully implemented.
+VPC support has been improved since Assible 2.3 but is still not yet fully implemented.
 The community is working on the VPC integration.

 Credentials File
 ````````````````